Below is a list of frequently asked questions regarding Camp Spark.

 For some sessions, there will be opportunities for parents to come and see campers participate in a few camp wide competitions during closing ceremonies.
 We do ask that families only come to camp during scheduled times, unless there is an emergency.
 Families can keep up with what is happening through the photos we post on social media throughout the session.

-Sports will vary from session to session, but some of the sports include tandem biking, track and field, 5-a-side soccer, judo, beep baseball, swimming, goalball, beep kickball, snowshoeing and broomball.
+Sports will vary from session to session, but some of the sports include tandem biking, track and field, blind soccer, beep baseball, swimming, goalball, beep kickball, snowshoeing and broomball.

 Campers are served three healthy meals per day with healthy snacks provided throughout each session.
 We will work with the dining hall to accommodate any special dietary needs.
 Campers can bring their own non-perishable snacks, however we do ask that all snacks brought by the campers be healthy, as part of the curriculum at Camp Spark includes developing healthy eating skills.